 VET course are recognized in Australia as a priority in education, especially secondary education for students who are not suited to mainstream learning and who wish to acquire practical skills and enter the workforce with full confidence.
+The courses are skill-based and competency tested and allow students to repeat the lessons and examinations (in some cases) until they are deemed competent.
+Australian Industry and other Registered Training Providers (RTOs) design the course curriculum and Australia offers a range of publicly funded institutions such as TAFE.

 People participate in VET programs as a way to gain entry to University if they have been out of the education system for awhile or did not complete year 12 , to learn technical skills or to advance their career and expand their learning.